FRC1257/robotics-training/docs/frc/1-Basics/1c-Architecture.md

 Compared to when we were just writing basic Java programs, our code had a very simple structure.
 We just had the `main()` function and then everything there runs just once.
 However with robot code, the structure gets more complex.

+> [!NOTE]
-**Before reading this, make sure you follow the `Setting Up` guide so that you can follow along on your version of the code**
+> Before reading this, make sure you follow the `Setting Up` guide so that you can follow along on your version of the code

 ## Code Location